Magda Julin

 Magda Henriette Maria Julin (24 July 1894 – 21 December 1990) was a Swedish figure skater who competed in ladies' singles.
 She was the 1920 Olympic champion, a two-time Nordic champion, and a three-time Swedish national champion.
 She was four months pregnant at the 1920 Olympics.

 Personal life

-Magda Henriette Maria Julin was born in Vichy, where her father ran a physiotherapy institute, which influenced Julin to become interested in sport when she was young.
+Magda Henriette Maria Julin was born in Vichy, where her father ran a physiotherapy institute, which sparked her interest in sport at a young age.
 The family moved to Sweden when she was 7 years old.

 She married a sea captain, Per Johan Emil Julin, shortly before the 1920 Summer Olympics.
 She had a son with him.
 He died in 1922.
 She remarried his younger brother, Fredrik Emanuel Julin, in 1925 and had a second son with him.

 After her competitive career, she worked as a waitress.
-In 1955, she open her own café and later a restaurant.
+In 1955, she opened her own café and later a restaurant.
 She died in 1990 in Nacka.